bsm3d/Demos-Scenes/Codes/Copper Bars/readme.md

-# Amiga Copper Bars: Understanding the Hardware and Modern Recreation
+# Copper Bars: Complete Implementation Guide and Technical Explanation
-## A Deep Dive into Amiga Graphics Hardware and Modern Web Implementation
+## A Deep Dive into Classic Demo Effects and Modern Web Implementation

 Author: Benoit (BSM3D) Saint-Moulin
 Website: www.bsm3d.com
 © 2025 BSM3D

 This tutorial is accompanied by a working HTML5 implementation (`BSM3D-copper-bars.html`) that you can run in any modern web browser to see the effect in action.
 The source code is extensively commented and can be used as a learning resource alongside this tutorial.
-Feel free to experiment with the code and modify parameters to understand how different values affect the final result.

 ## How to Use This Tutorial